jssandh2/functional-data-structures/README.md

 ## USAGE
 ### Memory Allocation
 * The Data Structures use _immutability_ (mostly) **and** _pattern matching_.
 * The Recursion is optimized to be _tail recursive_ (wherever possible).
 However, for very large ADTs (such as _Trees_), it is possible to run into a **Stack Overflow** exception.
-The easiest way to get rid of this is to increase the memory allocated to the Stack in your IDE/Environment.
+The easiest way to get rid of this is to increase the memory allocated to the Stack/Heap in your IDE/Environment.

 ### Types
 * Each Data Structure is implemented as a :